 In setting up an LLC there are a variety of steps.
 You will need to decide upon a name, designate a registered agent, and file incorporation documents.
 8 min read

-LLCs are common legal forms for small and new businesses.
-LLCs are created based on state statute.
-The main advantage of LLCs are that the owners are protected from personal liability.
+LLCs are common legal structures for small and new businesses.
+The creation of LLCs is based on state statute.
+The main advantage of LLCs is that the owners are protected from personal liability.

-Many states require certain taxes and yearly fees that can reduce a LLC’s benefit.
+Many states require certain taxes and yearly fees that can reduce an LLC’s benefit.

-A major benefit of LLCs are pass-through taxes.
-The LLC’s profits and losses are sent from the business to the owners for taxation purposes and reported on individual tax filings.
-LLCs can avoid being double-taxed at both the company and individual level, resulting in often significant tax savings, as the taxes are sent directly to the individual.
+A major benefit of LLCs is pass-through taxation.
+The LLC’s profits and losses are passed from the business to the owners for taxation purposes and reported on individual tax filings.
+LLCs can avoid being taxed at both the company and individual level, often resulting in significant tax savings.

 If the LLC is going to be active in multiple states then you may need to be registered in every state you are active in.
-The registration process usually consists of registering with the state’s Secretary of State as well as submitting various fees.
-In order to register, you need to select a unique name for your business that fits the state’s LLC naming rules.
-You also need to send in Articles of Organization or other filings, as well as submit a filing fee.
-The fee varies state by state from $800 to $100.
+The registration process usually consists of registering with the state’s Secretary of State, as well as paying various fees.
+To register, you need to select a unique name for your business that fits the state’s LLC naming rules.
+You also need to send in Articles of Organization or other filings, as well as pay a filing fee.
+The fee varies by state, from $100 to $800.

-Many states also have other procedures for registering.
-Search the Secretary of State’s corporate sector’s website to find the steps and costs of registering.
-You also ought to consider making an operating agreement.
+Many states also have other procedures for registering an LLC.
+Search the Secretary of State’s website to find the steps and costs of registering.
+You should also consider creating an operating agreement.
 The operating agreement determines the duties and rights of the LLC’s members.

 You don’t have to use a lawyer’s services in setting up your LLC, but it can be beneficial for a lawyer to look over your filings to ensure you are well protected.
-In some states you will also need to publish your notice of LLC formation intent.
+In some states you will also need to publish your notice of intent to form an LLC.

-Lastly, you also ought to get the needed state licenses which, depending on state and what your LLC does, might be needed to operate.
+Lastly, you should get any required state licenses.
+Depending on state and what your LLC does, these might be needed to operate.

 Choose a Name for Your LLC

 Your LLC’s name needs to fit the state’s LLC naming requirements.
-Normally these requirements are set by the Secretary of State’s corporate department.
+Normally these requirements are set by the Secretary of State.
+Requirements include:

 - The business can’t have the same name as a different LLC registered in the state.

-- The business’ name has to have a form of LLC at the end.
+- The business’ name must have a form of LLC at the end.
 Forms include “LLC”, “L.L.C.”, “Limited Company”, or “Limited Liability Company.”

-- The LLC’s name also can’t have restricted words (ex. bank, city, corporation, etc.).
-States vary on restricted words.
+- The LLC’s name also can’t have restricted words (bank, city, corporation, etc.).
+Restricted words vary by state.

-- You also ought to go to the U.S. Patent Office website and search to make sure you are not violating someone’s trademarks.
+- You should also go to the U.S. Patent and Trademark Office website and search to make sure you are not violating any trademarks.

-- Do a search of the internet as well for your desired name.
-You can find if there are other businesses which might cause conflicts or confusion.
+- Do a search on the internet as well for your desired name.
+You can find if there are other businesses with the same name, which might cause conflicts or confusion.

-- You may not want to choose a name that might limit your business’ expansion in the future.
+- You may not want to choose a name that will limit your business’ expansion in the future.